 - Strong evidence of the use of creative and reflective skills This translates to Excellent Standard Class One: A- to A*

-Describe and evaluate the contribution of key theoretical perspectives of Human Geography.
+Describe and evaluate the contribution of key theoretical perspectives of Human Geographies

-Understand the scope and definition of Human Geography
+Understand the scope and definition of Human Geographies

-Assess the competing perspectives by which human geographers have explained key processes relating to the interaction of people with the environment.
+Assess the competing perspectives by which human geographers have explained key processes such as resilience and Sustainable Development relating to the interaction of people with the environment.

-To critically apply the concepts and theoretical perspectives of Human Geography to a range of real world examples.
+To critically apply the concepts and theoretical perspectives of Human Geographies to a range of real world examples.